Champion Power Equipment vs Predator

 Frequently Asked Questions

 Champion holds a Tier B reliability rating with a score of 72 out of 100, while Predator is rated Tier C at 60 out of 100.
-This indicates Champion generators tend to offer more dependable long-term performance.
+This places Champion a full tier above Predator in terms of expected dependability over time.